fancyerii/fancyerii.github.io/_posts/2020-11-16-centos-build-tf-en.md

 ## Install  Python 3.6
-CentOS 7 ships with Python2.7，But I want use python3 with TensorFlow, so I need to install Python 3.6 first.
+CentOS 7 ships with Python2.7，But I want to use python3 with TensorFlow, so I need to install Python 3.6 first.

 ```
 sudo yum update -y